ytyou/ticktock/README.md

 # TickTock
-An OpenTSDB like Time Series Database.
+An OpenTSDB-like Time Series Database.
 It is not 100% compatible with OpenTSDB.
 However, you can use TCollector to send data to it; you can use Grafana to query it (select OpenTSDB as the data source).